slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição
 - tecnically win or fundamentally win
 - giving yourself permission to lose, automatically guarantees a loss.
-- i'm losing and i lost are too diffrent things.
+- i’m losing and i lost are too diffrent things.
-- sportification of our culture. resistance doesn't imply competition.
+- sportification of our culture. resistance doesn’t imply competition.
 -->

 > *"Maintain reserves.
 A man should not employ all his capacity and power at once and on every occasion.
 Even in knowledge there should be a rearguard, so that your resources are doubled.
 One must always have something to resort to when there is fear of a defeat."